loighic/loighic.github.io/_pages/macro/pt1b/supply.md

 	</div>
 </div>
 <div class="caption"><div align="left">
-<strong>Figure 1</strong> A supply curve for gasoline as price on the vertical axis and the quantity supplied on the horizontal axis.</div>
+<strong>Figure 1: A supply curve for gasoline</strong>&ndsp;&nbsp; Price is on the vertical axis and the quantity supplied is on the horizontal axis.</div>
 </div>
 </div>